-The primary intention of SHG policy in this area is to ensure that consumers in St Helena can access the full range of Over the Top ("OTT")9 services that are on offer globally and exercise consumer choice over the services used.
+The primary intention of SHG policy in this area is to ensure that consumers in St Helena can access the full range of Over the Top ("OTT") services that are on offer globally and exercise consumer choice over the services used.
 The secondary intention is to ensure that the existence of an exclusive licence, should such a licence be issued, does not stifle the digital industry within St Helena and can support the development of locally based OTT services.
-This has to be balanced with the potential for OTT services to have a negative impact on the business model of public electronic communication service licensees.
-With this in mind tThe Regulator will be responsible for monitoring regulatory developments internationally with regards to the policy of open access for OTT services and will advise, Governor in Council as and when appropriate, as to whether a change in the open access policy for OTT services is required.
+The Regulator will be responsible for monitoring regulatory developments internationally with regards to the policy of open access for OTT services and will advise, Governor in Council as and when appropriate, as to whether a change in the open access policy for OTT services is required.